frankko/Artboard-Tools/README.md

 * * * * *

-**Note that for all plugins, the artboard order is determined by the artboard’s position in the layer list _from bottom to top_.
-Current artboard position on the canvas is ignored.
-See the Roadmap section below on how to change the order to _top to bottom_.**
+**Note that for all plugins, the artboard order is determined by the artboard’s position in the layer list _from top to bottom_.
+Current artboard position on the canvas is ignored.**

 * * * * *